 Working with people is a skill not many people can boast of, and if you are one of the few that can, you will be happy to know that there are plenty of different career options for your skillset.
 Now, because working with people usually consists of working in social services, people doing these types of jobs would have to both finish appropriate education, as well as have tangible experience in the field.
 For instance, obtaining the Arizona pharmacy technician license means you can apply for a job as a pharmacy technician while having a license in social work means you can apply for a position as a social worker.
 Henceforth, the right career path for someone who enjoys working with people will depend upon their education and experience.
 Some great careers that you can pursue if you enjoy working with people include:

 Social workers help individuals and families with their problems.
 They counsel people to resolve issues such as substance abuse, mental health crises, poverty, or homelessness.
 The job requires the ability to provide empathy, understanding, and assistance to those who need it.
 Being a social worker is much more than just providing counsel and advice, it also involves creating strategies to improve lives and advocating for change in the communities they serve.
+For instance, people also work with news portals like BIPOC News to find and share inspiring stories with the world.
+This is a form of service that goes beyond just counseling.
+Rather, it acts on a deeper level and encourages people to get inspired on their own.
 Achieving the title of social worker necessitates obtaining a Bachelor’s degree in Social Work or any related domain.
 Moreover, some states also require licensure or certification.

 Counselors are mental health professionals who work with people of all ages, from children to seniors.
 They provide individual, family, and group counseling for a variety of issues such as depression, anxiety, relationship problems, grief and loss, substance abuse, and more.
 Counselors have the responsibility of helping their clients identify and manage their problems in order to live better lives.
 Becoming a counselor requires at least a Master’s degree in counseling or psychology, as well as licensing or certification from the state where you practice.
 Most importantly, having empathy and excellent interpersonal and communication skills is crucial to succeeding in this profession.